 In these situations, robots can become exemplary mediators as their sole goal can be to facilitate the elderly.
 Robots bring the additional advantages of being patient and unjudgmental about the elderly’s condition or requests for repetition.

-As a result of these benefits, researchers and cognitive scientists are doing investigations facilitating the elderly through robots.
+As a result of these benefits, researchers and cognitive scientists are conducting investigations facilitating the elderly through robots.

 They imagine the robots benefitting the elderly by preventing social isolation, providing therapeutic support, and other necessary interventions.